guardian/cdk/.changeset/wet-pillows-judge.md

 "@guardian/cdk": minor
 ---

-Expose taskDefinition, containerDefinition and task in ecsruntask
+Expose taskDefinition, containerDefinition and task in `GuEcsTask`